 - Your editorial calendar allows you to plan for more than content.
 Like any good plan, it should also assign deadlines and responsible parties.
 The best laid plans are meaningless without follow-through.
-One thing to do with your calendar is to plop it into a Google Doc(or share on some other project management software like basecamp) so that everyone involved can stay up-to-date on their ‘to-do’s.
+One thing to do with your calendar is to plop it into a Google Doc(here’s an article on how to upload to Google drive).
+Or you can share on some other project management software (like basecamp) so that everyone involved can stay up-to-date on their ‘to-do’s.
 I’ve found that most nonprofits do not have the luxury of having one person whose job it is to ride herd on everyone else, so spread the responsibility.
 And if folks can’t follow a timeline… well, here’s a bunch of things you might consider doing to them… especially if they’re a geek [kidding].

 A blog is a terrible thing to waste: In Part III we’ll discuss how to put the “A” (aka Accessible) into C.P.A. so that folks can find your great content and, when they do, they can tell instantly that what you’re going to provide to them is going to be well worth their time.